 The purpose of the digital media arts curriculum is two-fold.
-First, those who earn a certificate have the minimum requirements needed to secure employment as graphic designers in firms that engage in specialized design services, advertising services, printing services, and publishing.
-Second, those who earn a certificate may also pursue further education in a number of fields and apply those skills and expertise to in-house advertising and graphic design needs for their employers, particularly those who operate as small businesses.
-The media arts certificates specialize in film, video, and interactive media.
+First, those who earn the certificate have the minimum requirements needed to secure employment as graphic designers in firms that engage in specialized design services, advertising services, printing services, and publishing.
+Second, those who earn the certificate may also pursue further education in a number of fields and apply those skills and expertise to in-house advertising and graphic design needs for their employers, particularly those who operate as small businesses.
+The media arts certificate specializes in film, video, and interactive media.
 It will also strengthen the marketability of students who complete other fields of study because it will enhance visual communication skills for use in advertising and marketing functions.

-Entry Level Certificate (B14) Hours Needed: 18
+Certificate (B24) Hours Needed: 24

-Major Course Examples: Photography, Drawing, Motion Graphics & Animation
+Major Course Examples: Digital Photography, Motion Graphics, Film, Media Art, Graphic Design, etc.